arialpew/dufl/README.md

 - No old browser/environment support (see philosophy).
 - No Yarn support.
 - No CSS module and no SASS preprocessor.
-- No TypeScript and no decorator.
+- No TypeScript/Flow and no decorator.
 - No polyfills and less code transformation (features like class, object-rest-spread or async/await are not transformed, just minified).
 - Env var supported but without expansion.
 - Webpack Bundle Analyzer is available to inspect bundle size.